 Master Teacher Certification Renewal Process

-Master Teacher Certification must be renewed each year.
+Master Teacher Certification must be renewed every two years, effective Fall 2014.
 To renew your certification, you must do (one) of the following:

-- Attend and engage in six (6) hours of Professional Development in Teaching and Learning.
+- Attend and engage in twelve (12) hours of Professional Development in Teaching and Learning.

-- Earn three (3) graduate hours in education or your teaching discipline.
+- Earn six (6) graduate hours in education or your teaching discipline.

-- Present at a state or national conference.
+- Present at two or more state or national conferences.